-Meet our Activities Coordinator, Maria Apps
+Meet our Activities Coordinator, Kirsty Heath

 Ensuring that our social events offer fun and adventure are a major focus of the ethos of our home; it’s important that those we support can enjoy an active and social lifestyle.
 Of course, there will always be those who prefer peace and quiet, and in these instances, a cup of tea and a chat is always be welcomed.